status-im/specs/docs/raw/push-notification-server.md

 the advertisement as that's effectively a broadcast, but those info should not change and we can always accrete the message.

-### Why ack_required?
+### Why ack_key?

-That's necessary to avoid duplicated push notifications.
+That's necessary to avoid duplicated push notifications and allow for the retry in case the notification is not successful.

-Deduplication of the push notification is done on the client side, to relive a bit of centralization and also in order not to have to modify gorush.
+Deduplication of the push notification is done on the client side, to reduce a bit of centralization and also in order not to have to modify gorush.

 ### Can I run my own node?